mrets/Help/projects_new_generator.md

 ![](https://github.com/mrets/photos/blob/master/new_generator1.png?raw=true)

 You will now see any Active generators in your Organization.
-For a full walkthrough of this page, please see our Projects Tab: An Introduction Article. *(coming soon)*

 <br>

 #### Click on 'Add New Project' on the right side.

 ![](https://github.com/mrets/photos/blob/master/new_generator2.png?raw=true)